arevirs/corsproxy/README.md

   Example: `["cookie"]`
 * dictionary of lowercase strings `setHeaders` - Set headers for the request (overwrites existing ones).
   Example: `{"x-powered-by": "CORS Anywhere"}`
+* number `corsMaxAge` - If set, an Access-Control-Max-Age request header with this value (in seconds) will be added.
+  Example: `600` - Allow CORS preflight request to be cached by the browser for 10 minutes.
 * string `helpFile` - Set the help file (shown at the homepage).
   Example: `"myCustomHelpText.txt"`